No one stops ‘Freak,’ but can the Bulls’ Patrick Williams slow him down?

 So what have previous Williams-Antetokounmpo showdowns looked like so far?
 That’s another problem — the sample size.

-In just his sixth NBA game of his career last year, Williams got his first taste of the “Greek Freak’’ experience in a 30-point Bulls loss on New Year’s Day.
+In just the sixth NBA game of his career last season, Williams got his first taste of the “Greek Freak’’ experience in a 30-point Bulls loss on New Year’s Day.
 Antetokounmpo had 29 points and 12 rebounds that day, as well as finishing with a ridiculous plus-31 in the plus/minus.
 Williams had eight points, and offered very little resistance to the Milwaukee standout.

 That was the only time Antetokounmpo played against the Bulls last season.